-A wholly owned subsidiary of Onward Homes and is a development company which delivers development services to Onward Homes as well as building and units for outright sale.
-Onward Build has been selected to deliver the Group's flagship development schemes at Basford East and Helsby which will deliver over 350 new homes for affordable rent, shared ownership and market sale.
-In addition, this part of the Group is providing the ability to deliver our Preston regeneration project.
+A wholly owned subsidiary of Onward Homes and is a development company which delivers development services to Onward Homes as well as building units for outright sale.
+Onward Build has been selected to deliver the Group's flagship development schemes at Basford East and Helsby.
+These schemes will deliver over 350 new homes for affordable rent, shared ownership and market sale.